anhdamm/Docs-/shield.md

 confirm transaction before signing and broadcasting [y/N]: y
 ```

 - `certik tx shield update-pool [pool id] [flags]`: Update a Shield pool.
 Can only be executed from the Shield admin address.
+We can update an existing Shield pool by adding more deposit or updating Shield amount:
 ```{engine = 'sh'}
 $ certik tx shield update-pool 1 --shield-limit 100000000 --from jack --chain-id certikchain